 Track & Field:First/Gold medal for Southern T&F Championships u20s 5000m on the track Luke Prior (2017)

-Somerset Race Series: A number of Harriers have won outright the Somerset Race Series over the years: Jenny Moore (6 times); Wayne Speak (3); Paul Levick; Les Lock; Denise Hoogesteger; Angela Thomas; Sue Cook; Jon Gilling; Nathan Young; Kieran Young; Tim Hawkins; Ali Blaney; Christian Green
+Somerset Race Series: A number of Harriers have won outright the Somerset Race Series over the years since it was inaugurated in 1996: Jenny Moore (6 times); Wayne Speak (3); Paul Levick; Les Lock; Denise Hoogesteger; Angela Thomas; Sue Cook; Jon Gilling; Nathan Young; Kieran Young; Tim Hawkins; Ali Blaney; Christian Green; Matt Lusby

 (The following list includes only the performances as Wells City Harriers - in addition we have contributed to many excellent team performances when competing as Yeovil Olympiads AC at Track & field team events) Top performances - top ten - only included here